Sandsend

 Our OO gauge DCC layout (pictured) was kindly donated by a local enthusiast.
 We also have a DC test layout and a new DC/DCC model of North Weald, part of a local heritage railway.

 Currently under construction is a two station outdoor and indoor O gauge BR layout.
-I am currently working on the indoor parts with the outdoor section to be completed next spring.
-The indoor parts of the layout can be separately operated and are removable for exhibitions etc.
+I am currently working on the indoor parts with the outdoor section to be completed next year.
+The indoor parts of the layout can be separately operated and are removable for exhibitions etc. Recent progress includes building a small traverser fiddle yard.

 London Road is a purely fictional station, set somewhere on the London Underground.
 The period is deliberately flexible to allow a wide range of rolling stock and road vehicles to be displayed.
 The layout was first displayed in 1979, in very basic form, but has been continually improved over the years.